-Choosing a Hearing Aid with Dr. Aminpour - Los Angeles Hearing Aid Dispenser
+Choosing a Hearing Aid with LAENTs - Los Angeles Hearing Aid Dispenser

 Hearing loss can result in a feeling of isolation in social situations.
 Background noise in a crowded environment such as a restaurant, wedding reception or a holiday party makes it very difficult to carry on a normal conversation.
 The effect of this is a gradual withdrawal from these challenging environments and the isolation that results from avoiding groups of people.

 The right hearing aid can remedy this problem by reducing background noise and separating out low and high frequency sounds so that individual words can be understood.
-As a licensed hearing aid dispenser in Los Angeles who is fully up-to-date on the latest advancements in hearing aid technology, Dr. Aminpour will consult with you on your unique hearing difficulties and successfully guide you in deciding if a hearing aid is right for you.
+Dr Aminpour employs on his staff a licensed audiologist and licensed hearing aid dispenser in Los Angeles who are fully up-to-date on the latest advancements in hearing aid technology.
+They will consult with you on your unique hearing difficulties and successfully guide you in deciding if a hearing aid is right for you.
 In this way the right hearing aid can be recommended in relation to the specific type of hearing loss being experienced.

 Finding the Best Hearing Aid

 Dr. Shervin Aminpour, is a board certified otolaryngologist, or ENT.
 His medical practice is focused on helping those with disorders of the ears, nose and throat.
-When hearing loss cannot be corrected through medical or surgical means, Dr. Aminpour can help patients select the right hearing aid for their circumstances.
+When hearing loss cannot be corrected through his medical or surgical means, Dr. Aminpour's specialized hearing aid staff will help patients select the right hearing aid for their circumstances.

 Hearing aids have become very sophisticated incorporating digital technology, microchip technology with remote control functions.
-As a leading hearing aid doctor in Los Angeles, Dr. Aminpour sees adults and children who have special needs when it comes to hearing loss correction.
+LAENTs hearing aid doctors in Los Angeles sees adults and children who have special needs when it comes to hearing loss correction.